hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |     ./ecl_test query PassTest.ecl -t hthor

-then the output of PassTest.ecl changes in the result accordingly the value stored in Params array:
+then the output of PassTest.ecl changes in the result accordingly with the value from the Params option:
 |         -------------------------------------------------
 |         u"Output of PassTest.ecl test is:\n\t<Dataset name='Result 1'>\n <Row><Result_1>A value</Result_1></Row>\n</Dataset>\n"
 |         -------------------------------------------------